iamdcj/javascripts/core/asynchronicity/promises/README.md

 new Promise((resolve, reject) => {...body});
 ```

-A promise will capture whether the async. operation was good, and return the result value if so, _or_ if it fails, it will a reason for the failure.
+A promise will capture whether the async. operation was good, and return the result value if so, _or_ if it fails it will a reason for the failure.

 ### Why use `Promises`?